-This brings the discussion to the first addendum that must be made to the current map of concepts.
-When the color is encountered in the space of it being a value then some value must be stored internally so that software can access it.
+This brings the discussion to the first addition that must be made to the current map of concepts.
+When color is encountered in the space of it being a value then some value must be stored internally so that software can access it.
 One way that has been explored to create a database of values for colors that can be referred to is to use what will be referred to here on as color signatures.
 (Sridharan & Stone, 2009) These signatures are obtained when extracting objects from images.
 The color values across all pixels that make up the object can be serialized where the matrix of color values is reshaped into a one dimensional list of values that contains all the color data present in the object of interest.
 This data can then be stored directly onto the robot’s knowledge base and can then be retrieved for further comparison with other colors in the future.

 Now that the color of an object can be identified there must be a way for the robot to recognize the shape of common objects.
 There are many words that represent specifications of the parent concept object.
 These words aren’t part of action or value and are further described by descriptor.
-When the software encounters the word “ball,” there will be a mapping to the concept ball under the object heading.
-The object concept in the map differ from other concepts in that they need to be supplied with a set of attributes internally and cannot rely on other words in a sentence describe their characteristics.
+When the software encounters the word ball, there will be a mapping to the concept ball under the object heading.
+The object concepts in the map differ from other concepts in that they need to be supplied with a set of attributes internally and cannot rely on other words in a sentence to describe their characteristics.
 For the purposes of identifying simple objects, an important attribute would be the shape of the object.
 Is the object a circle, a square, or a combination of shapes that together define an object?
-The software can then use search for objects in the knowledge base that match the shapes associated with the object identified in the sentence being examined.
+The software can then search for objects in the knowledge base that match the shapes associated with the object identified in the sentence being examined.
 In addition to this, it is possible to save images of known objects so that in the future, when that word is again encountered, all that is necessary to identify an object is to compare it to known examples of that object.

 Learning

 A system has been described where objects in images and the concepts represented by language can be related to one another.
-However, this system only allows for a fixed set of known object – to – concept – to - language mappings.
+However, this system only allows for a fixed set of known –object-to-concept-to-language mappings.
 A major hurdle for designing a robot that will be able to recognize objects and communicate with a user is the fact that it is not possible to give the robot a collection of every object or word that can be encountered.
 To overcome this, the robot needs to have the ability to learn.
 While a piece of software is running it is trivial to store new information in a data structure.
 Issues arise when a program is stopped or a computer is turned off.
-The answer to this is to store the data representing the robots knowledge on some type of more permanent storage.
+The answer to this is to store the data representing the robot’s knowledge on some type of more permanent storage.
 A system had to be found that would allow the data to be stored in a way that was fairly portable.